mikef80/CA-CheatSheet/README.md

 # CA-CheatSheet

-Cheat sheet for using semantic elements to create abd style a website.
+Cheat sheet for using semantic elements to create and style a website.